Dave-the-dev419/Maxwell-Technology-Training/README.md

 # Maxwell-Technology-Training
-This project is an addition to Maxwell Technologies website providing a hub for user's seeking work or training for a wide variety of It subjects.
+This project is a marketing tool designed in collecting input from customers of Maxwell Technologies interested in signing up for training.
 The users will have the opportunity of describing their career path by selecting answers from a questionnaire.
-Their input will be result in them being placed into a suitable program,
+Their input will be result in them being placed into a suitable program.